Common Interview Questions

-This can feel like a challenging question to answer, as it is easily misinterpreted.
+This can feel like a challenging question to answer, as it is often misinterpreted.
 You want to make sure you come across as self-aware.

 So, there are a few ways to approach this question:

-b.)
-Think about how weaknesses can be interpreted as strengths.
+Think about how weaknesses can be perceived as strengths.
 For example, you can say that you pay too much attention to detail and cannot overlook the little things, but it allows you to complete tasks to the best of your ability.

-The interviewer is not trying to find out a list of your flaws but wants to see that you are honest, authentic, optimistic and will work to overcome obstacles.
+The interviewer is not trying to find out a list of your flaws but wants to see that you are honest, authentic, optimistic and will overcome obstacles.

-While your CV outlines what your strengths are, this is a question that will be asked in almost every interview.
-Ensure that you have a clear-cut answer and don’t just list your strengths that can be read from a list on your CV.
+While your CV already outlines your strengths, this is a question that you can expect regardless.
+Ensure that you have a clear-cut answer and don't just list your strengths on your CV.
 Instead, list 1-2 strengths and elaborate on them by giving examples.
-Examples are key, but don’t drag out the story.
+Examples are essential, but don't drag out the story.

 Where do you want to be in 5 years?

-Your answer to this question should reassure that your career ambitions correspond with the direction which the company is heading for.
-It reassures the interviewer that you are here for the long haul, and not ready to quit in three weeks when a better opportunity pops up.
-It is important to understand the company’s goals prior to the interview and explain that they match with what you want to achieve.
+Your answer to this question should reassure you that your career ambitions correspond with the company's direction.
+It reassures the interviewer that you are here for the long haul and not ready to quit in three weeks when a better opportunity pops up.
+It is essential to understand the company's goals before the interview and explain that they match what you want to achieve.